Annesdale

 Annesdale is a historic mansion in Memphis, Tennessee, United States.

 History

 The two-story mansion was completed in 1855.
 It was built for Dr Samuel Mansfield.

-The mansion was purchased by Colonel Bogardus Snowden and his wife Annie Overton, the granddaughter of Judge John Overton.
+The mansion was later purchased by Colonel Bogardus Snowden and his wife, Annie Overton, who was the granddaughter of Judge John Overton.
 Their son, Robert Brinkley Snowden, became a real estate developer who lived at Ashlar Hall.

-A bone fragment, possibly human, was found in June 2016 in the grate of a boarded-up fireplace.
-The fragment was sent to the morgue for further investigation.
-The bone is very old and may date to the Civil War when Annesdale was used as a hospital.
+In June 2016, a bone fragment, possibly human, was discovered in the grate of a boarded-up fireplace.
+The fragment was sent to a morgue for further investigation.
+The bone is very old and may date back to the Civil War when Annesdale served as a hospital.

 Architectural significance

 It has been listed on the National Register of Historic Places since November 25, 1980.